Colorado State Rams: Club teams

 Colorado State also is home to competitive sports club teams in skiing, lacrosse, baseball, triathlon, rugby, hockey, shotgun sports, polo, archery and more.

 The Rams men's club lacrosse team is the six-time Men's Collegiate Lacrosse Association national champion in 1999, 2001, 2003, 2006, 2012 and 2013.
 CSU women's lacrosse also won USL-WDIA championships in 2008, 2010, and 2012.
-The CSU club baseball team won 3 consecutive National Club Baseball Association National Championships in 2004, 2005, and 2006 and then 3 further consecutive National Championships in 2008, 2009 and 2010.
-The Disc Golf team won the National Championship in 2012.
-The CSU Men's Hockey program won the ACHA National Championship in 1994-1995 and were back to back Corn Cob champions during the 2013–14 and 2014-15 ACHA regular seasons.
+The CSU club baseball team won 3 consecutive National Club Baseball Association National Championships in 2004, 2005, and 2006 and then 3 further consecutive national championships in 2008, 2009 and 2010.
+The Disc Golf team won the national championship in 2012.
+The CSU Men's Hockey program were National runner-up in the 1993-94 season, and won the ACHA National Championship in 1994-1995 season.- they were led by their Captain, Matt Krueger #3.

 Triathlon

 The Colorado State Triathlon Club in the 20teens has emerged as one of the top teams in the nation.
-Their women's team in 2016 and 2017 placed 5th at the National Championships in Tuscaloosa, AL and in 2018 had a historic sweep of the podium and was 2nd overall team due to a costly penalty.
+Their women's team in 2016 and 2017 placed 5th at the national championships in Tuscaloosa, AL and in 2018 had a historic sweep of the podium and was 2nd overall team due to a costly penalty.
 Combined Men's and Women's team have also achieved 5th place nationally.
 They compete in the Mountain Collegiate Triathlon Conference (MCTC) along with schools from Colorado, Wyoming, Utah, Arizona, and New Mexico region.
 University of Colorado has won the last 8 conference championships.

 Rugby

 The Colorado State Rugby Club was founded in 1970, and plays college rugby in the West Conference of Division 1-A against rivals such as Colorado and Wyoming.
-The Rams are led by Head Coach Justin Mort, and play their home matches at the CSU Intramural Fields.
+The Rams are led by head coach Justin Mort, and play their home matches at the CSU Intramural Fields.

 The Rams made the national playoffs in 1975 finishing 5th, and in 1998 finishing 12th.
 More recently, the Rams won the West Conference in 2013 to qualify for the quarterfinals of the national playoffs.

 Shotgun Sports

 The Colorado State University Shotgun Sports is a co-ed club sport team that was founded in 1973.
 It is the only collegiate shotgun sports team recognized by a university in Colorado.
 The team is completely independent, and does not have a coach.
 The team competes with other colleges primarily in the American Midwest, mainly teams in Kansas, and Nebraska.
-The team competes in the ACUI Clay Targets league, with different competitions held in Las Vegas NV, Nashville TN, and the National Championships in San Antonio TX.
+The team competes in the ACUI Clay Targets league, with different competitions held in Las Vegas NV, Nashville TN, and the national championships in San Antonio TX.
 Every year, the Shotgun Sports team hosts their home competition in Brighton, Colorado, called RamVitational, where local universities face off and compete for different awards.